 Read on for everything you need to know to plan your visit to Los Gemelos Galapagos.
 How to get there?
 What wildlife can you see?
 How did these impressive craters form?
 Plus lots more information besides about the Galapagos twin craters.

-Where are Los Gemelos twin craters?
 The Twin Craters are located up on the highlands of Santa Cruz Island.
 This is an area of farmland and native forest, territory of the iconic Galapagos giant tortoise and Darwin’s finches.
+The two craters are located on opposite sides of the main Santa Cruz road.

-Our recommendation is to try to spend an hour or two at Los Gemelos.
+Our recommendation is to try to spend an hour or so at Los Gemelos.
 Either contract a guide who can introduce you to the birds and plantlife there.
 Or visit by yourselves but allowing for a relaxed visit without time pressure.
-There are short paths leading to the lookouts over each crater sinkhole, or a longer 500m trail that can be walked in 1 and 1/2 hours with plenty of stops along the way.
+There are short paths leading to the lookouts over each crater sinkhole, or a longer 500m trail that can be walked in 1 hour with plenty of stops along the way.
 Happy hours can easily be wiled away sitting at the crater lip, taking in the views, while bird watching.

 Other visitor sites at Santa cruz highlands can also be combined with Los Gemelos.
 El Chato and Las Primicias private ranches are a top spot to see giant tortoises in their natural habitat.
 It’s also possible to visit various lava tunnels – take a flashlight with you to enter inside them.